vortexdeveloperlabs/Filter-Lock/docs/How Masqr compares to Filter Lock.md

 In Filter Lock encryption and standard file encoding is applied which helps.
 This makes use of custom bare transports.
 Additionally, when requests are send for the main proxy SW file, the shimmed BareClient replaces what was there before.

+> Of course, you could argue that doing this in Masqr would be bloated and it is not the responsibility for them to encourage implementations for a specific standard.

 #### Proxy files

 This isn't as bad as the bare endpoints being exposed, because it is behind Masqr, but they can still be repeated.
 Filter Lock "wraps" the html.